The Unified Namespace (UNS) in Manufacturing

 Content

 The digitalization of industrial production has been driven forward for years with ever-increasing investment.
 However, comprehensive factory-wide or even company-wide digitalization is still the exception.
 According to McKinsey, there is a value creation potential of USD 3.7 trillion, but more than 70% of companies are unable to exploit this potential (source).
 Even on factory tours through so-called lighthouse factories, the production lines presented are often lighthouses themselves.
-So what is stopping the industry from making the breakthrough and can the application of the Unified Namespace (UNS) concept help?
+So what is stopping the industry from making the breakthrough?
+And can the implementation of the Unified Namespace (UNS) in manufacturing help?

-To answer the question of the decisive obstacle, we need to understand where the potential of USD 3.7 trillion actually comes from.
+To identify the central problem in the industry, let’s first take a look at the value creation potential of USD 3.7 trillion.
+Where does this immense potential come from?
 The simple answer: data.
 Industry 4.0 strives to use all available data to gain comprehensive insights into the past, current and future business situation.
 This includes:

 1. analyzing past business processes to create transparency for key performance indicators such as OEE